|Nutritional Guidelines (per serving)|

 |Total Carbohydrate 5g||2%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Create a fast and easy white frosting with this vanilla glaze recipe.
 It's incredibly versatile and gives almost any cookie, cupcake, or brownie a delicious boost when spread or drizzled on top.
 You can also use it on a pound or bundt cake, quick bread, or as a sweet fruit dip.

-The glaze requires three ingredients you likely have in the kitchen: powdered (or confectioners') sugar, milk, and vanilla extract.
-It doesn't require any cooking, just a quick whipping with a whisk or hand mixer, so it's a fantastic last-minute icing for all your baked goods.
+The glaze requires three ingredients you likely have in the kitchen: confectioners' (or powdered) sugar, milk, and vanilla extract.
+Unlike some recipes, there's no corn syrup.
+It also doesn't require any cooking, just a quick whipping with a whisk or hand mixer, so it's a fantastic last-minute icing for all your baked goods.

 The recipe makes 1/2 cup of glaze, which should be enough for 24 cookies or cupcakes, or a single sweet bread or pound cake.
 Make a double batch, if needed.

 Combine the powdered sugar, milk, and vanilla extract in small bowl.

 Mix well until the glaze is a smooth consistency.

 Pour over your baked goods and enjoy!

 - Confectioners' sugar is essential for a smooth glaze.
 If you only have white granulated sugar, it is possible to transform it into powdered sugar.
 However, you want to ensure it's processed in the blender into a very fine powder or the glaze will be grainy.
 The trick will work most of the time, but for this recipe, it may be best to make a quick trip to the store instead.